gitbackspacer/btenA/README.md

 # HGT check btenA

-- We start with a bteA protein sequence `btenA.fasta` and preforming a blastp (Protein-Protein BLAST version 2.9.0+) search against a remote `nr` database on 18.01.2022
+- We start with a BtenA protein sequence `btenA.fasta` and performing a blastp (Protein-Protein BLAST version 2.9.0+) search against a remote `nr` database on 18.01.2022
-- using a E cut-off 1e-5 we get 462 hits `data/similarity-btenA-VPI-5482.out`
+- Using a E-value cut-off (1e-5), we get 462 hits `data/similarity-btenA-VPI-5482.out`
-- The equivalent hits are: AAO78252.1, 	WP_011108665.1
+- BtenA protein with rhe equivalent hits have accessions ids: AAO78252.1, WP_011108665.1
 - Using the core proteins found in `data/prank-48_alignmt.fas`
 - Filter the hits using the core species table, `data/core-48-fixed-table.txt`
-- The core hits were run using the script from AvP pipeline (https://github.com/GDKO/AvP)
+- The core hits were then run using the script from AvP pipeline (https://github.com/GDKO/AvP), specifically (https://github.com/GDKO/AvP/blob/master/aux_scripts/calculate_ai.py)
-- AvP first pass has found WP_066308905.1 and WP_224431244.1 as potential HGT donor to the btenA-VPI-5482, WP_011108665.1 ( or  AAO78252.1) fowllowing the
+- AvP first pass has found WP_066308905.1 and WP_224431244.1 as potential HGT donor to the btenA-VPI-5482, WP_011108665.1 ( or  AAO78252.1)  based on the metric defined in the AvP article(https://doi.org/10.1371/journal.pcbi.1010686)

 ```bash
 (/Users/cheemaj/MM/myenv) N108628:aux_scripts cheemaj$ pwd